What is any-driver car insurance?

 Who might need insurance to drive any car?

-It’s expensive but sometimes any-driver car insurance is worth the expense, such as when it’s used for business purposes – for example, with fleet vehicles or driving schools.
+It’s expensive but sometimes any-driver car insurance could be worth the expense, such as when it’s used for business purposes.
+For example, for fleet vehicles or driving schools.

-It may also be useful for a car owner who is elderly or has disabilities to allow carers to drive your vehicle – particularly if you don’t have the same carer all the time.
+Any-driver car insurance could also be useful if you’re an elderly car owner or have disabilities.
+It could allow carers to drive your car, particularly if you don’t have the same carer all the time.

 What are the alternatives to any-driver car insurance?

-An added advantage to temporary car insurance is that it’s paid by the person who needs it.
-And if they need to make a claim it won't affect your no-claims discount.
+An added advantage of temporary car insurance is that it’s paid by the person who needs it.
+And if they need to make a claim, it won’t affect your no-claims discount.

 How much does any driver car insurance cost?

-Of course, there are many factors that can impact the price of insurance so there’s no set rule for all drivers or policies.
-The only way to find out what kind of price you might be paying is to run a quote and find out.
+Of course, there are many other factors that can impact the price of car insurance, including the vehicle you drive and where you live.
+The only way to find out what kind of price you might pay is to start a quote to find out.

 I have comprehensive car insurance.
 Can I drive any other car?

 Probably not, although you’ll need to check your policy.
-DOC, or driving other cars, isn’t an automatic right, even if you have comprehensive insurance.
+Driving other cars (DOC) isn’t an automatic right, even if you have comprehensive insurance.
 So, before you jump into your friend’s car and volunteer to drive home, you’ll need to check your policy to see if you’re covered.

 How can I find a policy to suit me?